Continuous-time convolutions model of event sequences: Conclusion

 \section{Conclusion}

-In this paper, we proposed to use a neural network model for temporal point processes.
-Our COTIC model can efficiently handle complex temporal dependencies between events.
-As we define continuous convolution function, we can deal with non-uniformity in time sequences and borrow the benefits of convolutional neural networks.
-In our experiments, on average the COTIC outperforms approaches based on recurrent and transformer architecture, and is more efficient in terms of training time.
+Modeling temporal point processes is a long-standing challenge, and our research addresses this using a novel approach.
+We leveraged a CNN to model temporal point processes, resulting in the development of our COntinuous-TIme Convolutional (COTIC) model for event sequences.

-For more complex dependencies, one can count on other advances of the proposed approach: dilation for long-term memory, separate convolutions for different types of events, and depth for smooth change of time required to process non-uniform event sequences.
+By introducing a continuous convolution function for non-uniform sequences, our approach offers several inherent advantages.
+These include the utilization of dilation for long-term memory, separate convolutions for various event types, and variable depth allowing for smooth time transformations, which is essential for processing non-uniform event sequences.

+The experimental results highlight the quality and efficiency of the COTIC model.
+It outperforms both recurrent and transformer-based methods on datasets commonly used to benchmark temporal point process models.
+Additionally, COTIC offers greater efficiency in training time compared to methods with similar performance.

+Given its robust performance and efficiency, the COTIC model has the potential to set a new benchmark in temporal point process modeling --- as well as exhibit numerous applications in fields that utilize event sequences.